Zzoay/starter-hugo-academic/content/publication/tombench/index.md

 ---
-title: 'LLM-Assistant Data Augmentation for Chinese Dialogue-Level Dependency Parsing'
+title: 'ToMBench: Benchmarking Theory of Mind in Large Language Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Zhuang Chen*
+  - Jincenzi Wu*
+  - Jinfeng Zhou*
+  - Bosi Wen
-  - Meishan Zhang
+  - Guanqun Bi
   - admin
+  - Yaru Cao
-  - Shuang Liu
+  - Yunghwei Lai
-  - Jing Chen
+  - Zexuan Xiong
-  - Min Zhang
+  - Minlie Huang

 # Author notes (optional)
 author_notes: